Coronavirus Laws: Is Sex Work Banned?

 Sex industry and adult industry businesses that operate work premises are likely to include brothels, sex on premises venues, strip clubs, and private workers offering incall services (which are legally classified as a brothel).

-The Workplace Directions (No. 17) outline what is required of all operating work premises.
+The Workplace Directions (No. 24) outline what is required of all operating work premises.
 These requirements apply to all work premises, including sex industry work premises.
-The COVID-Safe special requirements applying to all work premises include:
+The existing COVID-Safe special requirements applying to all work premises include:

 - Develop, display, and implement a COVID-Safe plan for each workplace in which staff work onsite on the premises.
 This would apply to brothels, massage parlours, sex on premises venues, and strip clubs (clauses 6(3)-(4))